 Ronda, which means ‘surrounded’ is quite literally surrounded by mountains, making it a stunning place to stop and visit.
 Ronda is one of Spain’s oldest towns and in the 19th century, Ronda was a major attraction for artists and writers like Ernest Hemingway and Orson Welles.

 Our tour, Andalusia Jewels: From Granada to Ronda, ends in Ronda where you can take some time to visit Spain’s oldest bullring or simply marvel at the vast El Tajo gorge.
 When you’re ready to go home, the last hotel on our Andalusia Jewels tour is located 1km from the train station.

-Ronda is served by the airport in Málaga which services many domestic and international flights.
-If you arrive in Málaga, the easiest is to take the train or bus to Ronda (see below for more on Málaga).
+Ronda is served by the airport in Málaga which has many domestic and international flights.
+If you arrive in Málaga, it is easiest to take the train or bus to Ronda (see below for more on Málaga).

 Ronda’s train station has trains which run to Málaga, Córdoba, Madrid, and Granada via Antequera.
 The town center is just a short walk or taxi (approximately €5).
 The journey from Málaga to Ronda costs approximately €12.
 Tickets can be purchased online via Renfe and RailEurope.

 The bus station in Ronda is located at Plaza Concepción García Redondo 2.
 Avanza buses from Málaga take about 3 hours to get to Ronda.
 Damas buses take between two and three hours to get to Ronda, depending on the route.